- Health and Safety Policy Statement

 b) The Managing Director will give due consideration to any concerns brought to his attention and may, at his discretion, enlist the assistance of the Safety Advisor.

-c) At the discretion of the Managing Director the Safety Advisor will investigate workplace accidents and submit written recommendations on completion of the investigations.
+c) At the discretion of the Managing Director the Safety Advisor will review workplace accidents and submit written recommendations on completion of the review

 d) The Managing Director will give due consideration to the Safety Advisor’s recommendations and will take remedial action to eliminate the risks or, where this is not reasonably practicable, to reduce them to the lowest possible level.